-- during normal school activities, including in a classroom, in the school yard, in all school buildings and sites including gymnasiums and halls - during off-site or out of school activities, including on excursions, school camps and at special events conducted, organised or attended by the school.
+during normal school activities, including in a classroom, in the school yard, in all school buildings and sites including gymnasiums and halls during off-site or out of school activities, including on excursions, school camps and at special events conducted, organised or attended by the school.

-The Communication Plan includes procedures to inform volunteers and casual relief staff of students who are at risk of anaphylaxis and of their role in responding to an anaphylactic reaction experienced by a student in their care.
+The Communication Plan I includes procedures to inform volunteers and casual relief staff of students who are at risk of anaphylaxis and of their role in responding to an anaphylactic reaction experienced by a student in their care.

-The principal ensures that the school staff are adequately trained by completing an approved training course:
+The principal ensures that the school staff are adequately trained by completing an approved training course an in-house briefing for school staff at least twice per calendar year in accordance with Ministerial Order 706.

-ASCIA e-training every 2 years together with associated competency checks by suitably trained Anaphylaxis Supervisor that has completed Course in Verifying the Correct Use of Adrenaline Injector Devices 22579VIC, or an in-house briefing for school staff at least twice per calendar year in accordance with Ministerial Order 706.
+ASCIA e-training every 2 years together with associated competency checks by suitably trained Anaphylaxis Supervisor that has completed Course in Verifying the Correct Use of Adrenaline Injector Devices 22579VIC, or